 "I desire to join the Harvest Youth Board, not because it looks good on a college resume, but because I feel as though education and health is taken for granted.
 In the U.S., education isn't valued nearly as much as it should be. ...I believe that this foundation will bring a much needed focus to the poor education system ... and will bring better health conditions for those who are afflicted with illnesses."

-Taylor L. Manns of Bassett is a junior at Bassett High School.
+Taylor L. Manns of Bassett is a senior at Bassett High School.
 She is a member of the Beta Club and National Honor Society.
 Taylor enjoys volunteering her time to participate in service opportunities with her church and school.
 Her activities include community cleanups, serving community meals, and many other community fellowship events.

 “My community service and church activities have prepared me to be a member of the Harvest Youth Board.
 I feel I can jump right in and help out with the youth board’s community activities, and the youth board will help me grow in areas such as budgeting, public speaking, and social interactions.
 I look forward serving the youth board and the citizens of Martinsville and Henry County.”

-Jacob Tisdale of Martinsville is a sophomore at Carlisle School.
+Jacob Tisdale of Martinsville is a junior at Carlisle School.
 He is a member of Chick-Fil-A Leader Academy, SCA (president, freshman year), junior varsity soccer, varsity baseball, participated in multiple Carlisle entertainment productions, and is a school mentor.
 He also plays the violin and guitar.

 “It would be an honor to serve on the Harvest Youth Board because I want to use the position as a way to create positive change in the community, and to help the board use its influence in a way that will make the area the best possible version of itself. …I love Martinsville/Henry County, and I believe that being a part of something that has the ability to do so much is an opportunity I cannot pass up.”

-Jeremiah W. Witt of Collinsville is a sophomore at Bassett High School.
+Jeremiah W. Witt of Collinsville is a junior at Bassett High School.
 He participates in the Beta Club, Math SCALE team, and CHILL (Communities Helping Improve Local Lives); he also volunteers at the YMCA, Virginia Museum of Natural History, and several other events hosted by area schools.

 “I have enjoyed making a difference by giving back to the community by volunteering my time and working through BETA and CHILL.
 I want to take on a larger role in helping by serving on the Harvest Youth Board. …We can build on the work already started.
 I want to find ways to keep current initiatives going so our community continues to move ahead and residents want to remain here.”